 The unguided Deer Camp Package Includes:

-Lodging in our bunk room.
+Lodging in one of our tent camps.

 All meals, prepared by our camp cook.

 Maps and information on the best hunting locations.